Inference for Matched Tuples and Fully Blocked Factorial Designs: Introduction

 Recent papers which have analyzed factorial designs include \cite{rubin2016}, \cite{dasgupta2015causal}, \cite{li2020rerandomization}, \cite{muralidharan2019factorial}, \cite{pashley2019causal}, and \cite{liu2022randomization}.
 Our setup and notation for $2^K$ factorial designs mirrors the framework introduced in \cite{dasgupta2015causal}, although our setup differs in that we consider a ``super-population” framework where potential outcomes are modeled as random, whereas they maintain a finite population framework where potential outcomes are modeled as fixed.\footnote{The finite population ``design-based" perspective may be particularly attractive in settings where the experimental sample is not explicitly drawn from a larger population.
-In Appendix \ref{sec:fin_pop} we provide some preliminary simulation evidence that our proposed estimators may be relevant in such a setting as well, but we do not pursue a formal analysis in this paper.} Borrowing the framework from \cite{dasgupta2015causal}, \cite{rubin2016} and \cite{li2020rerandomization} propose re-randomization designs for factorial experiments which are shown to have favorable efficiency properties relative to a completely randomized design.
-Although we do not provide formal results comparing our fully-blocked design to these re-randomization designs, our simulation evidence suggests that, at least in the inferential framework considered in our paper, the fully-blocked design can increase efficiency relative to these re-randomization designs.
+In Appendix \ref{sec:fin_pop} we provide some preliminary simulation evidence that our proposed estimators may be relevant in such a setting as well, however, given the simulation evidence in \cite{chaisemartin2022at} and our currently incomplete understanding of the design-based properties of our estimators, we do not make any general claims in this paper.} Borrowing the framework from \cite{dasgupta2015causal}, \cite{rubin2016} and \cite{li2020rerandomization} propose re-randomization designs for factorial experiments which are shown to have favorable efficiency properties relative to a completely randomized design.
+Although we do not provide formal results comparing our fully-blocked design to these re-randomization designs, our simulation evidence suggests that, at least in the inferential framework considered in our paper, the fully-blocked design can improve efficiency relative to these re-randomization designs.
 Also closely related to our paper is \cite{liu2022randomization}, who extend the results in \cite{dasgupta2015causal} to general stratified randomized designs.
 Their results specifically exclude the setting where each treatment is assigned exactly once per block, which is the primary setting that we consider in this paper.

 The rest of the paper is organized as follows.
 In Section \ref{sec:setup} we describe our setup and notation.
 Section \ref{sec:main} presents the main results.
 In Section \ref{sec:sims}, we examine the finite sample behavior of various experimental designs via simulation in the context of $2^K$ factorial experiments.
 Finally, in Section \ref{sec:application} we illustrate our proposed inference methods in an empirical application based on the experiment conducted in \cite{McKenzie2014}.
 We conclude with recommendations for empirical practice in Section \ref{sec:rec}.